SignalBiometrics/ox-docs/source/includes/_schemas.md

 |-|-|-|
 |id|Interger|String|

 <h2 id="idmap-schema">IdMap</h2>

 IdMap object are simple value maps of entities ids assigned an integer timestamp as their only properties.
 Effectively, we're using this to keep track of dependent entities and to enable or disable them.
-A non-zero timestamp enable an entity, while a zero value disable it.
+A non-zero timestamp enable an entity, while a zero value disable it

 We are using timestamp rather than boolean because it allows us to make complex queries without the need to compile indexes (see [this](https://cloud.google.com/firestore/docs/solutions/arrays) GCP documentation for more details)

 > Request Payload